JuniorBoaventura/iOS-ForecastTest/README.md

 # Forecast App

-## TODO
+## What to do during this test 📱👨🏼‍💻

-- Implémenter le ForecastService et utiliser l'injection de dépendance
+- Implement the forecastService in the ViewModel using decency injection
-- Afficher le numéro de jour et la description dans la liste
+- Display the day and description in the list
-- Implémenter le swipe to delete
+- Implement swipe to the delete in the the list
-- Implémenter la navigation via les coordinators
+- Implement the navigation using the coordinator pattern
-- Créer une vue SwiftUI de détail (Design libre), les fichiers mis à dispositions peuvent être modifiés
+- Create a SwitfUI detail view design is up to you :) 👩🏽‍🎨 👨🏼‍🎨

-- Bonus : Ajouter un mode démo, en remplaçant un service qui retourne des données statiques au lieu de celles retournées par le service de networking
+- Bonus: Add a demo mode by replacing a Service which should return static data instead of the one returned by the networking service

 ## Infos
-- Des images sont disponibles dans le projet 😊
+- Some assets are already in the project 📸
-- Certain TODO sont spécifié pour guider cette épreuve
+- Some TODOs are to help you during the test.